 - Tracking food.
 This has been the cornerstone to my weight loss.
 I use My Fitness Pal to keep track of my daily calories, nutrition, exercise, and weight loss goals.
 Read here if you are curious why I don’t use Weight Watchers.

-- Make ahead meals.
+- Meal Prep.
 Preparing my foods ahead of time makes it easier to eat healthy during the week.
 Simple yet powerful concept.
 I am more likely to eat the foods I plan when I take the time to food prep.
 Check this meal prep page I put together with my best resources.

 - Clean(er) eating.
 Eating clean(er) foods makes me feel good, especially green smoothies.
 My body feels nourished and I feel focused.